 Bachelor of Arts in Art History - Public Art and Architectural Culture, University of San Diego

-My interests in historic preservation currently focus on vernacular architecture and the intersection between sustainability and preservation, but I hope to learn a great deal in the next two years which may result in an entirely new direction.
 I love the puzzle-solving aspects of historical research and embrace the idea of being able to connect with other intellectually curious people in my career.
-My hobbies include sewing from vintage patterns, hiking and maintaining salt-water aquaria, although I had to leave my tank behind when I left San Diego.
-Living in Charleston is a brand-new experience for me and I am very excited about being able to explore such a historically provocative city.
+My hobbies include sewing from vintage patterns, hiking, and maintaining salt-water aquaria, although I had to leave my tank behind when I left San Diego.

 Bachelor of Arts in History, University of Pittsburgh